SOUL Family Framework for Older Youth in Foster Care

 Young Black man holds older Black woman

-The proposed SOUL Family permanency option would create a circle of caring adults who provide support, opportunity, unity and legal relationships for young people ages 16 and older as they move from foster care to adulthood.
+The SOUL Family framework can be used by states to create an additional permanency pathway that includes a circle of caring adults who provide support, opportunity, unity and legal relationships for young people ages 16 and older as they move from foster care to adulthood.
 At this critical point of development, young people need the anchor of a nurturing, lifelong family.

 For young people in foster care, the current legal options for permanence are adoption, guardianship and reunification with their birth families.
 These options forge families that benefit many young people.
-However, young people have made clear that these do not meet the needs of many others.
+However, young people have made it clear that these options do not meet the needs of all.
 Each year, about 20,000 young people age out of foster care without a legal, permanent family, and they need support.

-Young advocates with foster care experience proposed SOUL Family to expand the options, making it the fourth legally recognized family.
+Young adult advocates with foster care experience created the SOUL Family framework to help states expand possible permanency pathways.
 The innovators are Jim Casey Fellows supported by the Annie E. Casey Foundation.

 What Is SOUL Family for Older Youth in Care?

-Like adoption and guardianship, SOUL Family would establish a legal connection between a young person and at least one caring adult, ensuring young people exit foster care with a support system as they transition into adulthood.
+The SOUL Family framework expands potential permanency pathways by establishing a connection between a young person and at least one caring adult, ensuring young people exit foster care with a support system as they transition into adulthood.

-Unlike adoption or guardianship, SOUL Family would allow young people to make these new connections without severing their legal ties with birth parents and siblings.
+Unlike adoption or guardianship, the SOUL Family framework would give states a way to build a pathway to allow young people to make these new connections without severing their legal ties with birth parents and siblings.

-When reunification with birth family isn’t possible but maintaining bonds with loved ones and community is healthy and desirable, SOUL Family offers choices.
+When reunification with their birth family isn’t possible but maintaining bonds with loved ones and community is healthy and desirable, SOUL Family offers young people choices.

-• Supporting a network of young adults with foster care experience who designed the proposed permanency option.
-These leaders are advocating with decision makers and child welfare systems to make this arrangement an available legal option.
+• Supporting a network of young adults with foster care experience to improve permanency outcomes for older youth.
+These leaders are advocating to inform decision makers about what young people want and need.

 • Raising the need for an array of community-based services that support young people’s well-being and success beyond foster care.
 Young people who leave foster care continue to need help to heal from trauma, thrive in a new family and prepare for adulthood.
 Many need help securing jobs, completing college and finding safe housing.
 Public systems should continue to support them during this key developmental window.